marcecj/faust_mbstereophony/README.md

    using a synthesis filter bank results in the overall transfer function of the system becoming invariant to changes in edge frequency.

-So select each depending on your requirements.
+So select from them depending on your requirements.

 ### MBStereophony